-Prospects of jobs draw keen interest by Susan Allen Staff Writer About 50 people gathered in the Wheelwright High School auditorium Monday night to hear details and ask questions about 85 new jobs expected to be available when The Otter Creek Correctional Center opens in the community this fall.
-U.S. Corrections Company officials, who are building the 300-bed minimum security prison, explained to the prospective employees about Most of the questions from citizens centered on job salaries and educational requirements.
+Prospects of jobs draw keen interest

+About 50 people gathered in the Wheelwright High School auditorium Monday night to hear details and ask questions about 85 new jobs expected to be a vailable when The Otter Creek Correctional Center opens in the community this fall

+U.S. Corrections Company officials, who are building the 300-bed minimum security prison, explained to the prospective employees about salaries, benefits and job descriptions which will be available when the facility opens.

+Most of the questions from citizens centered on job salaries and educational requirements.